 “I wanted to work with my dream cast,” says writer-director Drew Goddard, “so I knew I had to create a document that would attract them.
 I had moments where I would look at Jeff and Cynthia and Chris, Jon, Dakota, just sit and look at all these heavyweights and think, how did I get here?
 I don’t understand how I got to be so lucky.
 It was never lost on me how special it was.”

 The feeling, says Jeff Bridges, was mutual.
 “Drew Goddard, what a wonderful director and writer.
-My favorite directors to work with are the ones that set a real loose, loving vibe on the set.
+My favorite directors to work with are the ones who set a really loose, loving vibe on the set.
 And Drew certainly did that.
-You very much felt the spirit of collaboration, a gentleness, a lot of kindness, that made everybody relax.
+You very much felt the spirit of collaboration, gentleness, a lot of kindness, that made everybody relax.
 And when you’re relaxed, your best work comes out, you’re up for exploring different ways of doing things.
 It was very encouraging to hear him say ‘What are your ideas?
 How do you see this?’
 I loved working with him.
 He’s now one of my favorites.”

 “As a kid growing up,” says Jon Hamm, “we traveled almost everywhere by car.
 I lived in Missouri, right in the middle of the country, so it was easy to get anywhere, but air travel was very fancy and pricey, so we just piled into the car and went to Florida.
 We went to Utah.
 Down to Texas, up to Wisconsin.
 Chicago.
 I remember staying in a lot of motels just like the El Royale, and it was exciting.
 It was an adventure.
 You don’t really get the seamy underside of it as a little kid.
 It just seems like a fun, new place to go, with hopefully a pool.”

-For Hamm the script brought up fond memories, but for fellow cast member Lewis Pullman, he was actually in such a resort when he got the call.
+For Hamm, the script brought up fond memories, but for fellow cast member Lewis Pullman, he was actually in such a resort when he got the call.
 “I’d done an audition,” says Pullman, “but it was just a monologue at first, so I had no idea what the movie was about.
 Then Drew sent me the script on a crazy FBI-grade security thing.
-I was actually on a road trip up the California coast with my sister, and we were staying at this lodge that was surrounded by redwoods and was past its prime; it was the perfect place to absorb the script in.
+I was actually on a road trip up the California coast with my sister, and we were staying at this lodge that was surrounded by redwoods and was past its prime; it was the perfect place to absorb the script.
 The script is phenomenal.
 I had never read anything like it.
 I didn’t know what to compare it to.
 It’s awesome.”

 “Awesome” is also how Jeff Bridges would describe the story.
 “Every once in a while I read a script and say, ‘Wow, this is nothing I’ve ever seen before.
 This is the kind of movie I’d like to see.’
 And then to find out that the writer, Drew Goddard, was also directing it, that was a big plus.”
 For Bridges, “One of the wonderful surprises—because it is rare that something like this is attempted—is that some takes go on for 10 minutes.
-That really gives the actor a chance to immerse themselves in the scene.
+That really gives the actors a chance to immerse themselves in the scene.
 It gives all the actors a chance to show their stuff.
-And it draws the audience in, in the most beautiful way, when the camera isn’t cutting so much.”
+And it draws the audience in, in the most beautiful way when the camera isn’t cutting so much.”

 For newcomer Cailee Spaeny, who plays Rose, the fifth guest at the El Royale that night, the complexity of the script and her role was at first daunting.
-“This was something that I’d never done before and I didn’t know if I could do.
+“This was something that I’d never done before and I didn’t know if I could do it.
 But then I met Drew, and he’s just the most genuine, kindest man you’ll ever meet.”

 Chris Hemsworth had worked with Goddard before and was already a huge fan, but even so, says Hemsworth, the script “is one of the best things I’ve ever read.
 It is fresh, unique, full of drama and sinister humor, complex and layered.
 The chaos just builds and builds and becomes this house of cards that all goes very pear-shaped.
 It’s wildly unpredictable and intense.”